lab1092/blender-manual_ja/manual/physics/particles.rst

-After you have created a particle system, the :guilabel:`Property` window fills with many panels and buttons.
+After you have created a particle system, the *Property* window fills with many panels and buttons.
 But don't panic!
-There are two different types of particle systems, and you can change between these two with the :guilabel:`Type` drop-down list:
+There are two different types of particle systems, and you can change between these two with the *Type* drop-down list:

 Emitter
    This parallels the old system to the greatest extent.
-   In such a system, particles are emitted from the selected object from the :guilabel:`Start` frame to the :guilabel:`End` frame and have a certain lifespan.
+   In such a system, particles are emitted from the selected object from the *Start* frame to the *End* frame and have a certain lifespan.

 :doc:`Hair </physics/particles/hair>`
    This system type is rendered as strands and has some very special properties: it may be edited in the 3D window in realtime and you can also animate the strands with :doc:`Cloth Simulation </physics/cloth>`.

-The settings in the :guilabel:`Particle System` panel are partially different for each system type.
-For example, in *Image 3* they are shown for only system type :guilabel:`Emitter`.
+The settings in the *Particle System* panel are partially different for each system type.
+For example, in *Image 3* they are shown for only system type *Emitter*.

 Common Options